Section 1: Introduction

 In 1915, North Dakota entered a time period of political events that were exciting, experimental, complicated, daring, and sometimes corrupt.
 This era was dominated by a political organization (not a political party) called the Nonpartisan League.
 Both Democrats and Republicans sought the endorsement of the NPL in their campaigns for state office.
 The NPL controlled state politics from 1916 to 1921 and remained an important factor in state politics for many more years.

-The story of the NPL is huge.
 The NPL operated a great variety of businesses and planned for many more.
 Many of these businesses failed.
 Others were derailed by fraudulent business practices.
 However, the NPL was very successful in a few areas.
 Today, North Dakota has a state-owned bank and a state owned grain elevator and flour mill.
 These institutions were created by the legislature under the leadership of the Nonpartisan League.

 In this brief history of the Nonpartisan League, we discuss the ways in which the NPL served the state and improved its economy.
 The NPL had widespread support in the state, especially from farmers who had felt their political voice had not been given due respect by state government in the 25 years of statehood.
 We also discuss ways in which the NPL undermined constitutional practices of our democratic republic.
 Corruption, both political and financial, led to the downfall of the NPL’s leaders.